The informal sector acts as an important shock pillar for Kenya’s economy gripped by a fairly lengthy period of sluggish jobs and income growth.

 On July 13, 2016, Nairobi County formed a sub-committee tasked with returning orders and sanity in the central business district.
 A crackdown on the informal sector.

 Subsequently, 500 Inspectorate Officers and 100 were enrolled on its fire brigade team to meet the demand for city Askari’s to deal with the spiralling number of hawkers within the central business district.

-The training commenced in December and was to run up to March this year before the officers are deployed in various parts of the city.
+The training commenced in December and was to run up to March this year before the officers were deployed in various parts of the city.

 However, the program was halted in June after the former county government leadership blamed cartels for allegedly infiltrating the process.

 Consequently, in 2015, a report tabled in the County Assembly by the Transport Committee showed that 33 out of the 40 functioning KSH 400 million Close Circuit Television Camera (CCTV) produced low-quality images and could not be relied on by security agencies.

 Nairobi county has 43 markets run on rental, tenant purchase, site and service schemes and open-air terms such as Wakulima market, Gikomba, Muthurwa, Kangemi, and Kawangware.